Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification: Reactor Neutrino Model

 Cosmic ray muons may be captured by nuclei, either inside the detector or in the surroundings, resulting in secondary fast neutrons or pions by $\mu N\to \mu N'+X$ inelastic scattering.
 They may also decay, resulting in another, real electron-flavored antineutrino (that is unlikely to be in the same energy range as from the reactor) and an electron that loses energy into photons similar to the positrons from IBD.
 Strategic scintillator design, configuration, and data analysis tracks muon paths alongside their scattered hadrons within the detector, allowing for their identification and dismissal from the pool of possible antineutrino-related events; this is often referred to as a muon veto system.

-Hadrons resulting from spallation that occurs outside the shielding can hopefully be shielded by the heavy metal surrounding the detector, just like the primary neutron and pion cosmic rays.
+Hadrons resulting from spallation that occurs outside the shielding can be attenuated by the heavy metal surrounding the detector, just like for the primary neutron and pion cosmic rays.
 However, these same shields are rife with nuclei for muons to interact with, producing hadrons that have less shielding to prevent them from reaching the detector.
 Therefore, neither a muon veto system nor the shields can perfectly prevent their associated background, and there is an optimum amount of shielding that maximizes the background rejection reliability of each.

-The simplest way to determine the background rate is to operate the detector in the same conditions (all shielding present, correct location on reactor site, \textit{etc.}) while the reactor is off.
+The simplest way to determine the background rate is to operate the detector in the same conditions (all shielding present, correct location on reactor site, \textit{etc.})\ while the reactor is off.
 It is also possible to predict non-antineutrino-induced background by using the Monte Carlo simulations of particle interactions in matter, \textit{e.g.,} \textsc{Fluka}~\cite{FLUKA} and \textsc{Geant}4~\cite{GEANT4}.
 The results will depend on the structure and materials of a particular detector.
-In this work, we are interested in a general analysis methodology, so making these predictions will be better suited to future work for particular reactor-detector systems.

 In the current study, total background counts are included as one of the independent variables that determine the probability of discerning a MOX discrepancy.
 The background count rate can be as high as an order of magnitude above the maximum possible reactor neutrino count rate without selection and shielding, and as low as half of the count rate when we implement the above discernment techniques~\cite{Alekseev_2014}.
 Ultimately, the MOX discrepancy determination ability depends on the amount of possible background reduction and on the efficiency of detecting true antineutrino events.